typed-ember/glint/README.md

     return `Hello, ${this.args.target}`;
   }

-  // More details about what this actually means below;
-  public static template = template(function* (𝚪: ResolveContext<MyComponent>) {
+  // More details about what this actually means below public static template = template(function* (𝚪: ResolveContext<MyComponent>) {
     yield invokeBlock(resolve(SomeComponent)({ arg: 𝚪.this.message }), {});
   });
 }
 ```

+The `@glint/template` package contains a library of types and function declarations designed to represent the approximate semantics of strict-mode templates within TypeScript's type system.

 ### Encoding Templates as TypeScript